Working materials 2.0 for the Paths of Medieval Styrian Literature

 How to convey medieval texts in a medially shaped area of tensions between spoken language, scripture and Memory

 Since 2012 the „Steirischen Literaturpfade des Mittelalters“ („Styrian Paths of Medieval Literature“) constitute a unique network consisting of eight thematic paths which inform all interested people about the most significant works of literature exactly at those spots where this literature originates from or was handed over.
 From its beginning, this long term initiative was accompanied by the „Working Materials“-project, which aims at exploring all locally affiliated texts together with students and pupils, as well as making all findings available not only to the general public but also to the various fields of education.
-Based on the encouraging results of the first phase of the project, which dealt with the content and language of the Styrian texts, a new topic builds the focus of the project: mediality combined with aspects of scriptural and oral memory are now intended to form the centre of cooperative studies as conducted by scientists, students, teachers and their pupils in order to answer questions related to the emergence and delivery of medieval texts.
+Based on the encouraging results of the first phase of the project, which deals with the content and language of the Styrian texts, a new topic builds the focus of the project: mediality combined with aspects of scriptural and oral memory are now intended to form the centre of cooperative studies as conducted by scientists, students, teachers and their pupils in order to answer questions related to the emergence and delivery of medieval texts.
 The expected benefit is the creation of comprehensive didactical tools for the teaching of old literature in schools.

 Information about activities and educational materials, which were compiled in cooperation with pupils and students, is available on the project’s Text Portal: http://gams.uni-graz.at/literaturpfade-arbeitskoffer.